- The popular Linux distribution, Linux Mint has now received a new update; the 21.1 version of the operating system is now available for download.

 What is the latest version of Linux Mint?

 The latest version of Linux Mint is Linux Mint 21.1 "Vera" and it was released on 20 December 2022.
 The next version, Linux Mint 21.2 "Victoria" is planned to be released at the end of June 2023.

 Yes, Linux Mint is a completely free and open-source operating system, which means that it is available for anyone to use, modify and distribute without any cost.

 Linux Mint is considered a lightweight operating system compared to other Linux distributions that are designed for enterprise use.
 It is designed to be user-friendly and provides a balance between performance and functionality.

 Linux Mint is a good option for users who have older computers and want a lightweight, stable, and secure system that can run smoothly on their hardware.
 Linux Mint provides two different desktop environments, Cinnamon and MATE, both of which are lightweight and can run smoothly on older hardware.
 Additionally, Linux Mint's Software Manager allows users to easily install and remove software, which means that users can choose to run only the software they need, and avoid running software that can slow down their system.

 Can Linux Mint be installed on a virtual machine?

 Yes, Linux Mint can be installed on a virtual machine.
 A virtual machine (VM) allows you to run an operating system within another operating system.
 This means that you can install Linux Mint on a virtual machine and run it on top of your current operating system, without the need to replace it or partition your hard drive.
-To install Linux Mint on VMWare, you can refer to our article: How to create VM and install a Linux distro on VMWare Workstation
+To install Linux Mint on VMWare, you can refer to our article: How to install a Linux Distro on VMware Workstation

 Can I run Linux Mint on a USB stick?